klasch5town/monthly_planer/README.md

 * Second column: the Name of the Person having birthday
 * Third column: the date is approved (True) or not (False)

-**Note:** The third column was introduced as the pyKal-application calculates the age for all birth-dates and if you are sure of the day and month but not of the year it can happen that you face someone with it's wrong age.
-That can lead to a embarrassing situation.
-In order to avoid such mistakes the pyKal-app will add a question-mark if the birth-date is not marked as aproved.
+**Note:** The third column was introduced as the pyKal-application calculates the age for all birth-dates and if you are sure of the day and month but not of the year it can happen that you face someone with the wrong age.
+That can lead to an embarrassing situation.
+In order to avoid such mistakes the pyKal-app will add a question-mark if the birth-date is not marked as approved.

 ### How to get it printed